globewalldesk/YouMadLibs/readme.md

 Ruby/Sinatra backend.

 ## Install
 Clone the repo into a new directory.
 Make sure Ruby is installed (v.
-2.4.0), then run `bundle install`.
+2.4.0), as well as bundler (`gem install bundler`) then run `bundle install`.
 You might need to install some gems by hand but I don't think so.
 If you have trouble installing, email me at yo.larrysanger@gmail.com.

 ## Run
 To run the server, which is Sinatra (not Rails), simply navigate to the